Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

 where $\mathbf{P}_{i,i+1}$ is the operator that swaps the spins at the $i$th and ($i+1$)th sites, $\sigma_z^{i}$ is the third Pauli matrix that acts on the site $i$ and $\mathbf{I}$ is the identity operator.
 This correspondence implies that to find the set $\{a_k\}$ that minimizes the energy in Eq.~\eqref{SCfunc}, it is enough to find the eigenstates of the Hamiltonian $H_s$.

 The non-trivial part of applying the mapping is the computation of the $\alpha_i$.
 Given the external potential $V$, it is typically easy to compute a set of $N=N_A+N_B$ one-body eigenstates and then construct the Slater determinant, $\Phi_F$, from these $N$ states.
-However, standard techniques for multidimensional integration allow one to calculate the multiple integral in Eq.~\eqref{SCgeo} only for $N\lesssim15$~\citep{Volosniev2014StrongInteractions,Levinsen2015Ansatz,Yang:2015,Li2016multibranch}.
-It is hard, if not impossible, to extend multidimensional integration to a large number of particles ($N\simeq 15$), due to the curse of dimensionality, see, e.g.,~\citep{Hinrichs2012} and references therein.
+However, standard techniques for multi-dimensional integration allow one to calculate the multiple integral in Eq.~\eqref{SCgeo} only for $N\lesssim15$~\citep{Volosniev2014StrongInteractions,Levinsen2015Ansatz,Yang:2015,Li2016multibranch}.
+It is hard, if not impossible, to extend multi-dimensional integration to a large number of particles ($N\simeq 15$), due to the curse of dimensionality, see, e.g.,~\citep{Hinrichs2012} and references therein.

 A method to tackle systems with $N>15$ is highly desirable to study a number of research questions, such as few- to many-body transition, and finite-size effects in mesoscopic cold-atom experiments.
-Luckily, Eq.~\eqref{SCgeo} can be rewritten as a sum of one-dimensional integrals~\citep{LOFT2016_Conan}, which allows one to calculate the $\alpha_i$ for systems with $N\lesssim 35-60$~\citep{LOFT2016_Conan,Deuretzbacher2016Numerics}.
-An open source code CONAN (Coefficients of One-dimensional $N$-Atom Networks) for such calculations is also available \citep{LOFT2016_Conan}.
+Luckily, Eq.~\eqref{SCgeo} can be rewritten as a sum of 1D integrals~\citep{LOFT2016_Conan}, which allows one to calculate the $\alpha_i$ for systems with $N\lesssim 35-60$~\citep{LOFT2016_Conan,Deuretzbacher2016Numerics}.
+An open source code CONAN (Coefficients of 1D $N$-Atom Networks) for such calculations is also available \citep{LOFT2016_Conan}.

 To go to even larger systems (e.g., with $N\simeq 60$), one could use the existing approximate expressions of $\alpha_i$ for different confining potentials.
 For large systems in external traps that change weakly on the length scale given by the density of spinless fermions, the local density approximation~\citep{Deuretzbacher2014Mapping} can provide one with an accurate expression